vindar/tgx/tools/README.md

 and it detects whether it contains an image, mesh or font.

-It reports useful information such as dimensions, memory size, meshlet counts, triangle counts, texture list or glyph list.
+It reports useful information such as dimensions, memory size, meshlet counts, triangle counts, material tables, diffuse/emissive texture links, Mesh3Dv2 material extras, texture lists or glyph lists.
 It can also save image/font preview PNGs, and can open the mesh viewer for mesh assets.